Rbn3D/CustomCameraVPlus/readme.md

 * Allows aim/shooting and look around (only mouse for now)
 * Reworked system to update camera position and rotation.
 Much improved since *Custom Camera V*
 * Nice feeling of speed
+* Look behind by by pressing "Look Behind" button! (key "C" by default)
 * Supports big vehicles, and even vehicles towing another vehicles
+* Customizable FOV and other settings via INI file

 ### Requirements ###
 * GTA V for PC (obviously)